yananfei-Bette/Insight-coding-challenge/README.md

 # Insight-coding-challenge

-This is a Insight Take-home challenge
+This is a Insight Take-home challenge.
+Problem can be found by https://github.com/InsightDataScience/h1b_statistics

 # Environment Requirement